DevFelipeRT/quotation-system/src/Shared/Container/README.md

             'App\\Modules\\MyDomain\\Handlers'
         );
         foreach ($handlers as $fqcn) {
-            $container->bind($fqcn->toString(), $fqcn->toString());
+            $container->bind($fqcn->value(), $fqcn->value());
         }
     }
 }
 ```

+**Key Points:**

+* Providers need not be aware of individual handler class names.
+* Any compliant handler is discovered and registered as the codebase evolves.
-**Best For:** CQRS/event-driven systems, dynamic module/plugin loading, or interface-driven architectures.
+* Scales well for CQRS, plugin systems, or event-driven architectures.

 ---

-### Advanced Patterns
+### Advanced Patterns and Recommendations

-* **Conditional/Contextual Binding:** Providers can filter discovered services by annotation, environment, or naming convention before binding.
+* **Conditional Registration:** Filter classes by attribute, naming, or configuration before binding.
-* **Scoped Registration:** Register discovered services/providers in custom scopes (singleton, transient, per-tenant, per-request) as dictated by conventions or tags identified by Discovery.
-* **Cross-Module and Runtime Extension Wiring:** Leverage Discovery to dynamically resolve and bind dependencies across domain/module boundaries, enabling truly decoupled shared infrastructure.
+* **Multiple Discovery Kernels:** Use separate kernels for different namespace roots (e.g., modules vs. extensions).
+* **Tag-Based or Scope-Based Registration:** Use conventions, tags, or annotations to control binding scopes.
+* **Custom Contracts:** Implement custom discovery contracts for non-standard scenarios.
-* **Deferred/Lazy Registration:** Use Discovery on-demand, registering services only when accessed for the first time, to optimize performance or reduce startup time.
+* **Deferred/Lazy Registration:** Register providers or services on demand for efficiency.
-* **Feature Toggles and Conditional Loading:** Register or skip providers/services based on dynamic criteria, such as enabled extensions, environment, or runtime checks.

 ---

-### Bootstrapping and Best Practices
+### Best Practices

-* **Bootstrap Order:** Always instantiate and configure the DiscoveryKernel before running any provider auto-registration.
+* **Initialize Early:** Instantiate and configure `DiscoveryKernel` before any dynamic registration begins.
-* **Singleton Registration:** Prefer registering DiscoveryKernel as a singleton in the container for shared access.
-* **Contract-Driven:** Enforce `ContainerProviderInterface` for all auto-discovered providers for reliability and maintainability.
+* **Singleton Kernel:** Keep a single instance of `DiscoveryKernel` accessible throughout the application.
-* **Document Integration:** Clearly document custom integration logic and auto-registration strategies.
+* **Document Integration:** Maintain clear documentation and onboarding examples for the integration between Container and Discovery.

----

-### Typical Use Cases

-* Drop-in business modules or plugins with zero config
-* Event-driven auto-binding (handlers, listeners, etc.)
-* Shared infrastructure across modules/domains
-* Dynamic plugin/marketplace models
-* Scalable onboarding for new features/teams
-* Test environments with mockable discovery/container

-> **Pro Tip:** Mocks/fakes of DiscoveryKernel and contract interfaces can be injected during tests to simulate dynamic service environments with full isolation.
+* **Test with Mocks:** Leverage contract-driven discovery for isolated and reliable automated tests.

 ---